doktor500/headless-ecommerce/README.md

 ### API docs

-In the root directory of this project execute `docker-compose up -d` to run the docker containers with redoc
+- In the root directory of this project execute `docker-compose up -d` to run the docker containers with the API docs

-Navigate to [localhost:8080](http://localhost:8080) to access Checkout Service API documentation Navigate to [localhost:8081](http://localhost:8081) to access Shipping Service API documentation Navigate to [localhost:8081](http://localhost:8082) to access Payment Service API documentation
+- Navigate to [localhost:8080](http://localhost:8080) to access Checkout Service API documentation
+- Navigate to [localhost:8081](http://localhost:8081) to access Shipping Service API documentation
+- Navigate to [localhost:8081](http://localhost:8082) to access Payments Service API documentation
+- Execute `docker-compose down` to stop serving the API docs

-### Notes
+### Other considerations

-Functionality not implemented
+API endpoints not implemented

 - Delete a shopping cart
 - Update or delete a shipping method in the shopping cart
 - Update or delete a payment method in the shopping cart
-- Create, update or delete a shipping method
+- Create, update or delete shipping methods
-- Create, update or delete a payment method
+- Create, update or delete payment methods